--10) Final paper (50%) (A hard copy and an electronic copy are due at the start of class in the final exam week.)
+-10) Final paper (50%) (A hard copy and an electronic copy are due Tuesday, 5/12 at the start of class.)
 (For formatting, see syllabus and Rael, "Formatting Your Paper") This paper will simply be the last step of a semester's process, if you have conscientiously completed all the other steps.
 Divide the bibliography into primary and secondary sources.